kepelet/flo/README.md

 Realistically, sometimes feature branches are unnecessary, as the project doesn't run tests (yet) and the developer tests the app anyway.

-As of version 1.1.0, the `release/xxx` branch delivers to the TestFlight public version.
-After the app is live on the App Store, that should change.

 So, the flow is:

 - Draft a release branch